JonBergman/jonbergman.github.io/_experiences/storyline.markdown

 This process was all done on paper.
 The audio was transcribed using powerpoint and printed on paper for sorting.
 There was not a great way to share, store, or search the data.

 I was hired to create an online application that would allow Storyline to perform their whole process online.
-This was going to be a tough challenge but I was up to it.

 ![Project home](/assets/images/experiences/storyline/home.png)